 Address: Queens Arms, Great Knollys Street, Reading RG1 7HL

-Weller Centre offer fresh food and long shelf-life food on Mondays, Tuesdays, Wednesdays and Thursdays, from 9.30am.
+Weller Centre offers fresh food and long shelf-life food on Mondays, Tuesdays, Wednesdays and Thursdays, from 9.30am.

 Telephone: 0118 947 5828